jvassev/ansinetes/README.md

 ```

 ## Create a CA
 Certificates are created using [cfssl](https://github.com/cloudflare/cfssl).
-You can edit the demo/security/*.json files before creating the CA. The CA will not be auto-created to give you a chanse to configure it.
+You can edit the demo/security/*.json files before creating the CA. The CA will not be auto-created to give you a chance to configure it.
 Defaults are pretty good though (at least for development).
 The json files are in the cfssl format.
 Finally, run the `kt-ca-init` command:

 ```bash
 [ansinetes@demo ~]$ kt-ca-init